nim-lang/Nim/readme.txt

 programming language, that supports procedural, functional, object oriented and generic programming styles while remaining simple and efficient.
-A special feature that Nimrod inherited from Lisp is that Nimrod's abstract syntax tree (AST) is part ofthe specification - this allows a powerful macro system which can be used to create domain specific languages.
+A special feature that Nimrod inherited from Lisp is that Nimrod's abstract syntax tree (AST) is part of the specification - this allows a powerful macro system which can be used to create domain specific languages.

 *Nimrod* is a compiled, garbage-collected systems programming language which has an excellent productivity/performance ratio.
-Nimrod's design focusses on the 3E: efficiency, expressiveness, elegance (in the order of priority).
+Nimrod's design focuses on the 3E: efficiency, expressiveness, elegance (in the order of priority).

 See the file ``install.txt`` for installation instructions.
 See the file